 Why 20 percent is a good goal for many people

-There are a number of rules of thumb that relate to savings, whether it’s retirement or emergency savings, but a general consensus is to set aside between 10 percent and 20 percent of your income each month for savings.
+There are various rules of thumb that relate to savings, whether it’s retirement or emergency savings, but a general consensus is to set aside between 10 percent and 20 percent of your income each month for savings.

 If you can’t save 20 percent, save whatever you can, with the ultimate goal of getting to the point where you can set aside 20 percent of your take-home pay, divided between retirement and emergency savings.

-“While I know everyone loves rules of thumb and easy tips, there isn’t a percentage that works across the board for everyone,” says Laura Davis, CFP, a fee-only financial planner at Cuthbert Financial Guidance.
-“But start.”
+“While I know everyone loves rules of thumb and easy tips, there isn’t a percentage that works across the board for everyone,” says Laura Davis, , CFP and founder of Financial Labs Inc. “But start.”